harness/developer-hub/docs/continuous-delivery/gitops/add-a-harness-git-ops-repository.md

 ## Supported platforms

 * Currently, only Git platforms and HTTP Helm servers are supported in a GitOps Repository.
+Also OCI Helm repository is supported.

 ## Add a Git repository